docker/docs/docker-for-aws/faqs.md

 CloudFormation template because we are using the [Fn:GetAZs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getavailabilityzones.html) function they provide to determine which availability zones you have access to.
-When used in a region where you have **EC2-Classic**, this function will return all availability zones for a region, even ones you don't have access to.
-When you have an **EC2-VPC** account, it will return only the availability zones you have access to.
+When used in a region where you have **EC2-Classic**, this function returns all availability zones for a region, even ones you don't have access to.
+When you have an **EC2-VPC** account, it returns only the availability zones you have access to.

-This will cause an error like the following:
+This causes an error like the following:

 > "Value (us-east-1a) for parameter availabilityZone is invalid.
 Subnets can currently only be created in the following availability